-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation the City of Morgan Hill Building Division prior to issuance of a building permit.
+SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation the City of Morgan Hill Building Division prior to issuance of a building permit.
 The buildings will be required to meet the requirements of applicable Building and Fire Codes, including the 2013 California Building Code Chapter 16, Section 1613, as adopted or updated by the City.
 The project will be designed to withstand soil hazards identified on the site and the project shall be designed to reduce the risk to life or property to the extent feasible and in compliance with the Building Code. contracts, and project plans prior to issuance of permits.
-Ground disturbance would expose soils and increase the potential for wind or water related erosion and sedimentation at the site until construction is complete.
-Standard Condition (SC GEO-1), Storm Drain System: Prior to final map approval or issuance of a grading permit the applicant shall complete the following to the satisfaction of the Director of Public Works.
-Storm drain calculations to determine detention pond sizing and operations.
-Plan describing how material excavated during construction will be controlled to prevent this material from entering the storm drain system.
-Water Pollution Control Drawings (WPCD) for Sediment and Erosion Control.
-Standard Condition (SC GEO-2), Storm Drain System: As required by the State Water Resources Control Board (SWRCB) Order No. 99-08-DWQ, construction activity resulting in a land disturbance of one (1) acre or more of soil, or whose projects are part of a larger common plan of development that in total disturbs more than one (1) acre, are required to obtain coverage under the National Pollutant Discharge Elimination System (NPDES) General Permit No. CAS000002 for Discharges of Storm Water Associated with Construction Activity (General Permit).
-To be permitted with the SWRCB under the To be implemented by the applicant and contractors prior to approval of grading permit.
-All measures will be required as part of the development permit.
-All measures will be printed on all construction documents, contracts, and project plans prior to issuance of permits.
-Director of the City's Community Development Agency and Public Works Department.
+Ground disturbance Standard Condition (SC GEO-1), Storm Drain System: Prior to final map To be implemented All measures will be Director of the would expose soils approval or issuance of a grading permit the applicant shall complete the by the applicant and required as part of City's Community and increase the potential for wind or water related following to the satisfaction of the Director of Public Works.
+1. Storm drain calculations to determine detention pond sizing and operations. contractors prior to approval of grading permit. the development permit.
+All measures will be Development Agency and Publi Works erosion and sedimentation at the site until Plan describing how material excavated during construction will be controlled to prevent this material from entering the storm drain system. printed on all construction documents, Department. construction is 3.
+Water Pollution Control Drawings (WPCD) for Sediment and Erosion contracts, and complete.
+Control. project plans prior to Standard Condition (SC GEO-2), Storm Drain System: As required by the State Water Resources Control Board (SWRCB) Order No. 99-08-DWQ, construction activity resulting in a land disturbance of one (1) acre or more of soil, or whose projects are part of a larger common plan of development that in total disturbs more than one (1) acre, are required to obtain coverage under the issuance of permits.
+National Pollutant Discharge Elimination System (NPDES) General Permit No. CAS000002 for Discharges of Storm Water Associated with Construction

+Activity (General Permit).
+To be permitted with the SWRCB under the